Deepfakes, extortion campaigns and API breaches set to ruin your 2020

 But people could also use these deepfakes to trick facial recognition software, which has become more prevalent as an unlock-feature in phones.
 This could mean that your sensitive info would be available to anyone who’s capable of copying your face.

-While deepfakes are nothing new, McAffee predicts that they’re set to ramp up in volume for 2020 – which isn’t great news considering that there’s an American election on the horizon.
+While deepfakes are nothing new, McAfee predicts that they’re set to ramp up in volume for 2020 – which isn’t great news considering that there’s an American election on the horizon.

 Related: Best antivirus 2019